 Disruption is inevitable, but very few people could have predicted the events of 2020.
 Regardless, experts have long been pressing the need for more resilient and agile business models.

 Disruption also comes in many forms.
-While the pandemic upended operations for the majority of New Zealand businesses during lockdown this year, there are other forms of disruption that can be more catastrophic on a smaller scale.
+While the pandemic upended operations for the majority of New Zealand businesses during lockdown last year, there are other forms of disruption that can be more catastrophic on a smaller scale.
 Chief among these is the threat of cyber security attacks.

 Yet there are also the possibilities of fires, earthquakes, floods, and even terrorist attacks.
 When the unlikely occurs, organisations need the ability to quickly transform their operations and pivot their business models.
 The low hanging fruit for creating this agility is within your workforce technology, which is why it’s so essential to have a flexible and adaptable technology fleet for deploying in any location or scenario.

 According to McKinsey research following the 2007–08 Global Financial Crisis, those companies that move quickly during a crisis are more likely to survive over the long-term.
 In the circumstances brought about by 2020, McKinsey’s team believes the COVID-19 crisis is likely to significantly accelerate digital transformation projects across the board - as digital technology is now seen as the crucial enabler of organisational agility.